 I know there is all kinds of debate about whether book trailers are worth the cost, whether they are worth the time and whether they increase book sales.
 I’m here to tell you that yes, they are worth it!
 And the truth is, you can create a pretty sharp looking book trailer for free.
 And chances are the software you need already lives on your computer.
 So let’s get started!
-Make sure you check out the end of this post where we give away awesome book trailer templates as well as a chance to get your very own custom book trailer designed by us.

 In this post not only am I going to show you how to create book trailers, I am also going to give you 3 awesome book trailer templates that you can download and edit for free.
 I think you will find them self-explanatory, but I want to go through some instructions and tips just so you won’t get stuck.
 If you are a master at PowerPoint and know how to save a PowerPoint presentation as a video, feel free to jump down to the trailers and download them.